tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

   {{?I-D.hu-ipsecme-pqt-hybrid-auth}} for IPsec/IKEv2, and
   {{?I-D.prabel-jose-pq-composite-sigs}} for JOSE/COSE.

-* Long-to-medium term to adopt and deploy: PQC-only certificates are the final goal, once PQ algorithms are well-established, trust anchors have been updated, HSMs and devices support PQC operations, and traditional algorithms are fully retired.
+* Long-to-medium term to adopt and deploy: PQC certificates are the final goal, once PQ algorithms are well-established, trust anchors have been updated, HSMs and devices support PQC operations, and traditional algorithms are fully retired.
 Work to enable PQC signatures is already